States unite to see off migrants

 On National Highway-48, the Gurugram Police could be seen sending back groups of migrant workers towards Manesar.
 They followed the migrants to ensure they did not resume retreating to their hometowns.

-Lankesh Singh, who along with 10 other labourers wanted to board a bus to Bareilly, was huddled under a tree at Sector 30.
-“We have returned from the Delhi border.
+Lankesh Singh, who worked as a farmhand in Pataudi and wanted to board a bus to Bareilly, said: “We have returned from the Delhi border.
 But we will again go back till they don’t allow us.
-We cannot stay here as there is no work for us,” said Singh, who worked as a farmhand in Pataudi.
+We cannot stay here as there is no work for us.”